hyosung11/Launch-School/Courses/journal.md

 09:00 Starting to study.

 14:35 Working on the cheat sheet.
 I think I want to take the written assessment and see how I do.

+14:48 Time to get the kids.
+I studied well today.
+Okay.